Close Menu

 1. Reversed Sequence

-If the Arithmetic Progression a, a+d, a+2d, a+3d . . . . . . m is reversed to m, m-d , m-2d, m-3d, . . . . a, then the common difference changes to negative of original common difference, and the reversed sequence is also A.P.
+If the Arithmetic Progression a, a+d, a+2d, a+3d . . . . . . m is reversed to m, m-d , m-2d, m-3d, . . . . a, then the common difference changes to the negative of the original common difference, and the reversed sequence is also A.P.

 i.e a1, a2, a3,, . . . . . an-1, an are in A.P then an, an-1, . . . . . a3, a2, a1, are in A.P